 Fr.
 Robert Assaly will serve as a priest in the Archdiocese of Montreal alongside his fellow priests, under the authority of Archbishop Christian Lépine, at the service of the People of God, in whatever parishes or other ministries are entrusted to him.

 Much as our deacons engage in ordained ministry while continuing in their role as husbands and fathers, Fr.
 Robert will do so as an ordained priest, as part of our presbyterium, available to be missioned where the diocese needs him most.

 As with our deacons, Robert would not be able to remarry should his wife predecease him, and the exceptional nature of his ordination is in no way meant to undermine the traditional discipline of clerical celibacy.
 We are grateful for Robert’s fidelity to his conscience, to the call of the Lord in his life, and for offering himself for service in our Archdiocese.

-May the prayers of soon-to-be St. John Henry Newman, co-founder of Anglo-Catholicism, who made the journey from the Anglican Church to the Catholic priesthood in 1845, and who will be canonized October 13, accompany Robert and his wife, Nancy, as well as their six children, on this new step in their journey.
+May the prayers of soon-to-be St. John Henry Newman, co-founder of Anglo-Catholicism, who made the journey from the Anglican Church to the Catholic priesthood in 1845, and who will be canonized October 13, accompany Robert and his wife, Nancy, as well as their three children, on this new step in their journey.
 Welcome, Fr.
 Robert!